matthiasn/clojure-system-book/manuscript/Client-State.md

 ![](images/client-state.png)

-What I particularly like about this architecture is the complete encapsulation of the the State component from other parts of the application.
+What I particularly like about this architecture is the complete encapsulation of the State component from other parts of the application.
 In fact, other parts of the application do not even know that this mechanism exists at all.
 All they see are channels they interact with.
 That makes it much easier to change parts of the application without having it blow up in unexpected other parts.